rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 I may need to re-write a few functions to fix the ciruclar imports. funcA is dependent upon funcB and funcB is dependent upon funcA.
 If I can figure out a way to put these functions into their own files, I will.
 But for now I might just let them reside in main.py.

+### Day 70: April 23rd, 2022
+##### QoL Changes

+**Today's Progress:**
+1. Added some QoL changes.
+2. Moved global_variables.py back to main.py temporarily until code-reorganization is solved.
+3. Modified short_hand_commands()
+4. Renamed functions.py to print_func.py

+**Thoughts:**

+Worked on some quality of life changes.
+I need to make a callable hint feature.
+By calling hint, players can get an indication of how to solve a puzzle.
+I need to rename the move_player() function to something less representative of moving the player class object.